dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 that has it.
 Every release since Postgres 10 has taken a piece of that plumbing and made it a line of SQL.

-So the question for this series is the application developer's one, not the DBA's: *which architectures can I deploy with Postgres core alone today, what does each release change about that, and where do I still need something else?* I built three architectures for real, across three posts:
+This is the first article in a series about Postgres logical replication use-cases, and about how the feature set has evolved over the past ten years and ten releases.
+The question is the application developer's one, not the DBA's: *which architectures can I deploy with Postgres core alone today, what does each release change about that, and where do I still need something else?* I built three architectures for real, across three posts:

 1. **Hub and workers**, spreading the write load across servers — this post.
 2. **[Consolidation](/blog/2026/09/consolidating-databases-with-postgres-logical-replication/)**:
    many databases, different applications and schemas, into one, then re-exported as a change stream for a CDC consumer.
-Publishes Thursday.
 3. **[Zero-downtime major upgrade](/blog/2026/09/zero-downtime-postgres-upgrades-with-logical-replication/)**,
    with a way back.
-Publishes the following Tuesday.

-A fourth post, covering what is left out of this series in less detail — geo-replication, BDR-style multi-active setups, plain CDC and triggers — is planned after that.
+A fourth post, covering what is left out of this series in less detail — geo-replication, BDR-style multi-active setups, plain CDC and triggers — is also planned.

 <!--more-->